ossuminc/riddl/doc/src/main/hugo/content/guides/authors/design/user-interface-modeling/_index.md

 example from an e-commerce shopping cart will be constructed as you work through the material.
 This example roughly translates to the following user journey:
-* User selects items from a display of products
+1. User selects items from a display of products
-* Selected items are placed in the user's shopping cart
+1. Selected items are placed in the user's shopping cart
-* The shopping cart contents is displayed
+1. The shopping cart contents is displayed
-* The user drops an item from the shopping cart
+1. The user drops an item from the shopping cart
-* The user orders the contents of the shopping cart
+1. The user orders the contents of the shopping cart
-* The user enters payment details and shipping address
+1. The user enters payment details and shipping address
-* The system confirms the order information.
+1. The system confirms the order information.

-In the following pages, we will show how to write this sequence of interactions
+In the following pages, we will show how to write this sequence of interactions using RIDDL epics and applications.

 {{< toc-tree >}}